slyedoc/spritesheet-generator/readme.md

 Started from [spritesheet-generator](https://github.com/rafaeldelboni/spritesheet-generator), I might reloadup this without the fork later since its so different, but wanted to give credit.

-I wanted an easy to use cli tool for generating spritessheets for bevy, with a lib to export format info for deserialize to bevy
+I wanted an easy to use cli tool for generating spritessheets for bevy, with a lib to export format info for deserialize.

+And without having workspaces, to try it out.

 This is really just exposing [texture_packer](https://github.com/PistonDevelopers/texture_packer).